jromie0924/fruit-classifier/README.md

 # Classifier

-A simple neural network that can very accurately determine the subject of apples, bananas, oranges, and their rotten counterparts.
+A simple neural network that can very accurately determine the subject of a photo to be apples, bananas, oranges, and their rotten counterparts.

 ## Setup
 ---